mozilla/standards-positions/CONTRIBUTING.md

 ### Asking Mozilla to Update a Position

 Specifications might be updated after a position is decided.
-Especially if those updates are in response to feedback provided by Mozilla.
+Updates to a specification could justify a new position, especially if those updates are in response to feedback provided by Mozilla.

 If you think that changes to a proposal warrant an updated position from Mozilla, please request another review by commenting on the original issue for